-There’s nothing better than having go-to recipes that you can serve to family and friends, knowing they’ll leave the table satisfied and happy.
+There’s nothing better than having go-to recipes that you can serve to family and friends, knowing they’ll leave the table feeling very happy.

 This, I’m happy to say, is one of those recipes.

-Since reading Shauna Niequist’s lovely book, Bread and Wine, several months ago, I’ve made these wonderful chicken enchiladas many, many times, and they never fail to please.
+Since reading Shauna Niequist’s book, Bread and Wine, several months ago, I’ve made these wonderful chicken enchiladas countless times, and they never fail to please.
+I’ve made just a few changes to suit our somewhat spicier taste, but the original version is amazing as-is.

-Since they’re layered, instead of rolled, you can throw them together in just a few minutes, especially if you have pre-cooked chicken on hand.
+Since the enchiladas are layered, instead of rolled, you can throw this dish together in just a few minutes, especially if you have pre-cooked chicken on hand.
 Plus, by stacking the ingredients it allows all of the wonderful flavors to blend together, so they end up tasting better than traditional rolled enchiladas.

-I usually round out the meal with rice (either Spanish or plain), black beans, tortilla chips, salsa, sour cream, and guacamole.
+I usually round out this meal with rice, black or refried beans, tortilla chips, salsa, sour cream, and guacamole.

 Layered Chicken Enchiladas